-Replacing Your Old Driving License: A Guide for Expats Returning on a New Visa
+How to Replace Your Old Driving License When Returning on a New Visa

 Eligibility and Requirements

-Expats who have left Saudi Arabia on a final exit visa and are returning with a new visa can visit the Muroor (traffic department) to get a new driving license (Source: SG) using their new ID number.
-However, if your old driving license is expired, you must pay fines and undergo a medical check-up before applying for the new license.
+Expats who left Saudi Arabia on a final exit visa and are returning with a new visa can visit the Muroor (Traffic Police) to obtain a new driver’s license (Source: SG) using their new ID number.
+However, if your old driver’s license has expired, you will need to pay the fine and complete a medical check-up before applying for the new license.

 Required Documents

-To initiate the replacement process, expats must gather the following documents:
+To replace your old driver’s license, expats must gather the following documents:

-1. Old Driving License: An original and a copy of your old driving license.
+• Old Driver’s License: An original and a copy of your old driver’s license.

-2. Copy of Old Iqama: A copy of the previous residence permit is necessary for the application.
+• Copy of Old Iqama: A copy of your previous residence permit is required for the application.

-3. New Iqama: The new residence permit to confirm your current status in Saudi Arabia.
+• New Iqama: Your new residence permit to confirm your current status in Saudi Arabia.

-4. Payment Receipt for License Fee: Proof of payment for the new license fee and any penalty for an expired license.
+• Payment Receipt for License Fee: Proof of payment for the new license fee, including any penalties for an expired license.

-5. Efada Medical Test: A medical check-up is required.
-Once completed, it will be automatically updated in the MOI systems; no receipt is required.
-(Learn how to check Efada medical report status)
+• Efada Medical Test: A medical check-up is mandatory.
+Once completed, the results will be automatically updated in the MOI system, so no receipt is needed.
+(Learn how to check Efada medical report status.)

-6. National Address Proof: It is advisable to carry a copy of your national address proof.
+• National Address Proof: It’s recommended to carry a copy of your national address proof.
 (Learn how to download national address proof.)

-8. Completed Application Form: Fill out the application form in Arabic, affix a recent passport-size photo, and submit it along with the required documents.
+• Completed Application Form: Fill out the application form in Arabic, attach a recent passport-size photo, and submit it along with the required documents.

 Appointment and Processing

-To replace your old driving license with your new Iqama number, you need to schedule an appointment for “Replacement of Driving Licenses” through Absher.
-You can learn how to schedule a Muroor appointment by reading this article.
+To replace your old driving license, you must schedule an appointment for “Replacement of Driving Licenses” through the Absher platform.
+If you’re unsure how to do this, refer to guides on scheduling Muroor appointments.

 Fee for License Replacement